keymetrics/doc-pm2/en/enterprise/GCP.md

 ---
 layout: page
-title: Google Cloud Plateform | PM2 Enterprise Documentation
+title: Deployment on Google Cloud Plateform | PM2 Enterprise Documentation
 menu: starter
 lang: en
 section: enterprise
 redirect_from: "/enterprise/gcp"
 ---

-## Keymetrics deployment on GCP
+## Deployment on Google Cloud Plateform

 Documentation about how to deploy the keymetrics on-premise version on GCP